 The next big cost element attributable to renewables is the cost of backup.
 Since wind has an average capacity factor of just 35% and just 10% for solar significant amounts of backup are needed to ensure security of supply.
 This is delivered through the Capacity Market whose costs are currently £1.3 billion and expected to reach £4 billion by the end of the decade.
 This is likely to be an under-estimate since significantly more money will be needed to replace gas plant that is set to retire in the coming years.

 Then we have constraint costs.
 The priority has been to connect renewables to the grid with little thought to whether their electricity can be moved to consumers.
-For example the Seagreen windfarm located coast of Angus in the North Sea, was curtailed twice as much as it generated in 2024 since it is located behind a grid constraint.
+For example the Seagreen windfarm located off the coast of Angus in the North Sea, was curtailed twice as much as it generated in 2024 since it is located behind a grid constraint.
 Overall constraint costs in 2024-25 amounted to some £2.3 billion according to data from system operator, NESO.

 Curtailment costs are expected to rise significantly over the next few years.